PACE-challenge/pacechallenge.org/2025/index.md

  - September 2024.
 Announcement of the challenge and tracks
  - October 2024.
 Definition of input and output formats
  - November 2024.
 Tiny test set and verifier are provided
- - ~~January 2025~~ Early February 2025.
+ - ~~January 2025~~ February 2025.
 Release of public instances and details about the benchmark
  - April 2025.
 Submission via [optil.io](https://optil.io/) opens
  - June 2025.
 Submission deadline
  - July 2025.
 Results

+## Instances
+Currently, we provide a *preliminary* set of 50 instances for the exact track of the Dominating Set Challenge.
+Find them on [GitHub](https://github.com/MarioGrobler/PACE2025-instances).

 ## Evaluation and correctness of exact solvers